-- More granular detail of what CSMs should be doing for an account?
+- Do we need more granular detail of what CSMs should be doing for an account?

-- High-level milestones to answer "Where are my customers at and what's coming up next?"
+- Do we need High-level milestones to answer "Where are my customers at and what's coming up next?"

 You'll want to focus on what you're wanting to accomplish or what your objectives with your customers are.
 For example, which part of the customer journey needs the greatest attention (ie onboarding)?

 One of the benefits we have of being a Customer Success platform is that we get to engage with other CS professionals on a daily basis.
 A key training we hold with clients who come onboard with ClientSuccess focuses around Lifecycle Management, the end result being able to configure SuccessCycles (templated customer plans or playbooks).

 With nearly 3 years of experience onboarding clients, having onboarded over 200 customers, we’ve learned general best practices of what it takes to be successful with and what eventually becomes a risk with managing these plans or playbooks.
 It ultimately comes down to whether or not they’ve developed, documented, and strengthened their customer lifecycle plans.

 In order to achieve greater long-term success with your clients, there are 6 steps we’d recommend related to developing, documenting, and strengthen these plans or playbooks: